johnwcowan/pdp8x/arch.md

 For convenience, the 0x0010 bit is called the RR (rotate right) bit, the 0x0004 bit is called the RL (rotate left) bit, and the 0x0002 bit is called the RT (rotate twice) bit.

- * If the 0x0800 bit of IR is 1,
-   then set the 16 least significant bits of AC to IMM, and the 16 most significant bits of AC to the sign bit of IMM.
-   The assembler mnemonic is IMA (immediate to AC).
-   This instruction has no PDP-8 equivalent.

  * If the 0x0200 bit of IR is 1, then set AC to 0.
    The assembler mnemonic is CLA (clear AC).